-Develop your individual practice with an emphasis on experimentation in dialogue with contemporary practice and theory.
+Develop your individual practice with an emphasis on experimentation in dialogue with contemporary practice and theory when studying your Fine Art degree at ARU.
 Choose to study abroad for one semester, visit major art galleries and organise art exhibitions.
 Build upon your existing skills in drawing, painting and sculpture and explore new processes and media to create a substantial portfolio of work.

 Studying fine art allows you to experiment with your creativity, and discover which media best suit your individual projects and communicate your ideas.
 Moreover, it helps you develop a critical eye; the ability to stand back from your work and reflect upon it objectively - a crucial skill not just in art but any line of work.
 Studying the theory of fine art will also give you a solid grounding for other careers in the creative and cultural sector, such as curation, arts administration, museum and galleries, art history, or arts publishing and journalism, as well as teaching and education.

 You will be supported to experiment across a range of different media and techniques as you develop confidence and direction, and build a substantial portfolio of work.
 We encourage creative risk-taking and, as well as regular tutorials with academic staff and workshops with our expert technicians, you will have to the chance to explore many new practices and artistic platforms, including photography, performance/live art, film/video, digital media, installation and site-specific approaches, as well as a wide range of printmaking techniques.
 You will also be introduced to key debates that have framed the development of contemporary art, gaining research and analytical skills to help you push the boundaries of your own practice.

 Our staff are practising artists who regularly exhibit their work nationally and internationally, so you can be sure of getting the best advice on how to succeed, as well as a strong and supportive studio culture to work in.